postmanlabs/postman-app-support/release-notes/app-7.29.md

 ### Improvements

-* No more orphaned API elements.
-If an element - collection, API, environment, etc. - is only in a single workspace it can no longer be removed from that workspace
-[#4509](https://github.com/postmanlabs/postman-app-support/issues/4509)
-* When using the workspace switcher, users with only an Admin or Billing role will see more helpful information letting them know how to join a workspace.
+* A collection or environment that exists only in a single workspace, cannot be removed, but only deleted or shared [#4509](https://github.com/postmanlabs/postman-app-support/issues/4509)
 * When using the workspace switcher, you can now use your keyboard’s arrow keys to navigate between the menu options.
 * When importing an OpenAPI specification, there is now support for parameter serialization.